Database point-in-time restore (PITR)

 Restore operation failed

-In case of failure, the option to perform a Rollback is available.
-By clicking the rollback option after the operation has initially failed, your target sandbox environment will be restored to the state it was before the restore began.
-This will restore the previous database from the deleted databases storage on the Azure SQL Server.
-This is often required if a customization is present in the target sandbox that cannot complete a database synchronization with the newly-restored data.
+In the event of failure, the option to do a rollback is available.
+If you select the rollback option after the operation originally fails, your target sandbox environment is restored to the state that it was in before the restore began.
+A rollback is often required if a customization that is present in the target sandbox environment can't complete a database synchronization with the newly restored data.

 To determine the root cause of the failure, download the runbook logs using the available buttons before starting the rollback operation.